rehanvdm/warpurl-api-docs/docs/src/api/link.md

 - `name` Optional, if left empty will default to the `long_url`.
 - `short_url` Optional, if left empty will default to a unique 6 value combination consisting of this alphabet:
   "123456789abcdfghijkmnpqrstvwxyzABCDFGHJKLMNPQRSTVWXYZ".
 - `tags` Optional, array of string values, maximum 5.
-The values are not validated against the Account set available tags.
+The values are not validated against the Account set visible tags.
 - `campaign_id` Optional, the ID of the campaign you want to associate this link to.
 Must be specified if `campaign_channel` is specified.
 - `campaign_channel` Optional, if specifying and the Campaign does not have the channel, then the channel will also be added to the Campaign if allowed.